NTNU with flexible solution for construction students

 You can find the webinars in our event calendar.

-Course in simple sustainability reporting (VSME)
+Course in simple sustainability reporting CANCELLED

-Interregprosjektet Circular Bioeconomy Arena
+Interreg project Circular Bioeconomy Arena

 New start-up company joins NWC